1. To-Do Lists

 - Phase 4: I edit the post and fix whatever mistakes I’ve done (spelling, grammar).
 I also read it a couple of times to see how it flows.

-But if I say to myself that this is only a phase of it and I can fix it tomorrow, then it’s easier for me to start.
+But if I say to myself this is only a part of it and I can fix it tomorrow, then it’s easier for me to start.
 Because I don’t expect it to be perfect.

 4. Remove Distractions

 Especially when writing, when all you need is to focus on the content, you can’t afford to lose your attention if you want to write your post fast.

 A handy tool I found is Calmly Writer.
-It’s a free online (you can also use it offline) tool you can use to write distraction-free.
+It’s a free, online (you can also use it offline) tool you can use to write distraction-free.